The Day-to-Day as a Construction Project Manager

 Related Careers

-Construction Project Manager is a highly specialized form of the project manager.
+A Construction Project Manager is a highly specialized type of Project Manager.
 Most Construction Project Managers have the proper skills to easily transition into a Project Manager role in another field.
-A Project Manager is responsible for planning and executing a project including procuring materials and labor, defining the scope, and creating a timeline for a complex project.
-These positions will usually pay about the same, but Construction Project Managers could earn more–depending on their location.
+A Project Manager is responsible for planning and executing a project, including procuring materials and labor, defining the scope, and creating a timeline for a complex project.
+These positions will usually pay about the same, but Construction Project Managers could earn more—depending on their location.

-If a Construction Project Manager wanted to upskill into a Project Management position that required less running around, they could work their way into tech.
+If a Construction Project Manager wanted to upskill into a Project Management position that requires less fieldwork, they could work their way into tech.
 They would need to learn coding, software planning and development, and tech design skills.
-They would also need to gain some experience in technical positions such as Software Developer or Software Designer.
+They would also need to gain some experience in technical roles such as Software Developer or Software Designer.

 They could eventually attain the role of Software Project Manager.
 From there, they could work their way up to a Product Manager position.
 The Product Manager oversees the development of large and complex products, the team that develops the product, as well as the budget and timeline of the product in development.
 Some Product Managers work with physical products.
 A position that works with non-technical physical products would not require as much technical experience.

 If you’re more interested in working with networks and databases, you can pivot into moving up to an IT Project Manager job.
-This role could be attained through working as a Cybersecurity Engineer, Database Administrator, or other IT role.
-IT Project Managers are responsible for successfully accomplishing an organizations’ IT goals by planning, organizing, and budgeting resources.
+This role could be attained through working as a Cybersecurity Engineer, Database Administrator, or another IT role.
+IT Project Managers are responsible for successfully accomplishing an organization’s IT goals by planning, organizing, and budgeting resources.

 Salary Comparison to Construction Project Manager